BernardoLintz/Lintz-Attorneys-Firm-Website/README.md

     Sensitive Data Isolation: All critical logic and API keys are decoupled from the client-side code, preventing credential harvesting.

+2. Advanced Bot Defense (Honeypot & Rate Limiting)

+    Invisible Honeypot: Implemented a silent trap for bots that identifies automated submissions without impacting user experience or accessibility.

+    Server-Side Rate Limiting: Integrated a PHP session-based limiter to prevent inbox flooding and DoS attempts (restricted to 3 requests per 10 minutes).

-2. Multi-Stage Input Sanitization
+3. Multi-Stage Input Sanitization

-To mitigate Cross-Site Scripting (XSS) and Injection attacks, the project implements:
+To mitigate Cross-Site Scripting (XSS) and Injection attacks:

-    Frontend Defense: Regex patterns (pattern) and maxlength attributes in HTML5, plus JavaScript-based sanitization to strip HTML tags before transmission.
+    Frontend Defense: Regex validation and HTML5 sanitization for immediate feedback.

-    Backend Defense: The PHP layer uses strip_tags(), htmlspecialchars(), and filter_var() to neutralize payloads that might bypass frontend checks.
+    Backend Defense: The PHP layer utilizes filter_var() with strict sanitization filters to neutralize payloads that might bypass frontend checks.

-3. Server-Hardening & CORS
+4. Server-Hardening & Security Headers

+    Content Security Policy (CSP): Implemented a strict CSP header to whitelist only trusted scripts and styles (Google Fonts, EmailJS, AOS), effectively killing unauthorized script injections.

-    CORS Policy: Implemented Access-Control-Allow-Origin headers to ensure the backend only accepts requests originating from the official domain.
+    CORS Policy: Strict Access-Control-Allow-Origin headers to ensure the backend only accepts requests from the official domain.

-    Security Headers: Configured headers like X-Content-Type-Options: nosniff and X-Frame-Options to prevent clickjacking and MIME-sniffing.
+    Header Hardening: Configured X-Content-Type-Options: nosniff and X-Frame-Options: DENY (with CSP frame-ancestors) to prevent clickjacking and MIME-sniffing.

-    HTTPS Enforcement: Structured to be served over secure layers, ensuring end-to-end data integrity.

 📂 How to run this project locally